Important: This post may contain affiliate links. As an associate, I earn a small commission from qualifying purchases.

 If you’re looking for more educational resources and pet rabbit advocates in your area, then check out these organizations.
 They have been working for decades to improve the lives of rabbits and help people take great care of their pet rabbits.
-For more international organizations and resources, visit the HRS list of partners and allies.

 - House Rabbit Society (HRS): The leading USA-based non-profit for rescuing rabbits and educating people about rabbit care.
 They also have state-based chapters for many states for people to get involved in rescuing rabbits on the local level.
 They also have an active Australian chapter.